kalpanaChaurasia/RxJavaSample/app/readme.txt

 Observable: Observable is a data stream that do some work and emits data.

+The Observable class has dozens of static factory methods and operators, each in a wide variety of flavors for generating new Observables, or for attaching them to processes of interest.
+Observables are immutable, so operators always produce a new Observable.

+<b> Observable.just("Hello", "World").subscribe(System.out::println); </b>

 Observer: Observer is the counter part of Observable.
 It receives the data emitted by Observable.

 Subscription: The bonding between Observable and Observer is called as Subscription.
 There can be multiple Observers subscribed